 The US and UK are popular relocation destinations, whether for education, employment, expanding a business or for retirement.
-It is an exciting decision, but there will be much to consider before you set off, from entering the UK under appropriate emigration rules to where to live when you get there.
+It is an exciting decision, but there will be much to consider before you move, from entering the UK under appropriate emigration rules to where to live when you get there.

 Tax should also be one of the priority areas to consider before you move.
 The UK and the US have different tax systems, and whether your relocation is temporary or permanent, the complex tax rules in both countries that you will be obligated to comply with can create unexpected and sometimes costly penalties for the unwary and ill informed.